1eeGit/online_course_bot/README.md

 3. The calendar `.ics` file should be named "calendar.ics".

+4. You can also edit the .db directly by terminal:  sqlite3 .\calendar.db

-4. For Windows, you can set your PC to automatically switch on at a specific time, then add the `.py` script to the Task Scheduler.
+5. For Windows, you can set your PC to automatically switch on at a specific time, then add the `.py` script to the Task Scheduler.
 For example, if your class starts at 8:00 AM, set your PC to automatically switch on at 7:55 AM, and either wake up to the call of fresh knowledge, or sleep tight with it... 😴

 # An easier way for IOS users with regular meetings: